buidiaconseil/SurveyExperimantalDesign/README.md

    - complexity
    - time
    - budget
+   - politics
-- Q8 : Will you invest more in the future ?
+- Q8 : What kind of issues resolved could break your non investment capability ?
-- Q8 : do you need more time or money to invest more  ?
+   - more budget
+   - a valid proof of concept
+   - understandable
+   - market able
-- Q9 : Are you using external consultant to help you to growth your solution  ?
+- Q9 : Which Kind of help do you use to growth your solution  ?
+   - free lance
+   - consulting company
+   - big companies as Microsoft, Oracle, ...
 - Q10: Do you think to deploy a great part of your solution in the cloud in the future ?